Ti Saddhya Kay Karte

-Ti Saddhya Kay Karte's trailer is attached with Aamir Khan's Dangal will be released in cinemas in Maharashtra.
+Ti Saddhya Kay Karte's trailer attached with Aamir Khan's Dangal was released in cinemas in Maharashtra.

 Plot

-Now grown up, middle aged, Anurag wonders about his first love Tanvi, whom he hasn't seen in years.
-He wants to confess his love for her, in college.
-But they have a small quarrel where he yells at her.
-She moves to Delhi and then to Boston.
+A middle-aged Anurag wonders about his first love Tanvi, whom he hasn't seen in years.
+Back in college, he had wanted to confess his love for her.
+But they had a small quarrel where he yelled at her.
+She moved to Delhi and then to Boston.
 They marry different people.
-He names his daughter after her.
+Anurag names his daughter after her.
 She comes to visit him after many years.
 They meet and he apologizes for his behaviour in college.
 They part after making a promise to stay friends and in touch.